hanatos/vkdt/doc/howto/colour-display/readme.md

 have higher precision).

 ## cli
-the command line interface explicitly inserts `f2srgb` nodes before the `o-*` nodes if the output format requires gamma encoding, such as jpeg.
+the command line interface explicitly inserts `colenc` nodes before the `o-*` nodes if the output format requires gamma encoding, such as jpeg.